Chun-Yang/siteblocker/README.md

 # Site Blocker

-This is a chrome extension to block specific sites.
+This is a chrome extension to block specific urls (not every urls under a site) to prevent doomscrolling.

 ## Why yet another site blocker
 There are existing solutions like the following.